-- 3.3.3 The number of multi-temporal HR/HHR images tasked over a control zone may vary depending on MS control strategy and agriculture.
-MS administrations need to justify their choices in the pre-IRs (chapter 2) and the JRC needs to accept this information. - 3.3.4 Only one HR/HHR period (AW) between the two VHR periods is accepted.
-This period is called HRB1 and can be defined only if there are two VHR AWs.
-The previously used HRB2 AW (i.e. a second HR/HHR AW between two VHR periods) has been removed. - 3.3.5 The HR/HHR AWs are named as follows: HR-1, HRB1, HR+1, HR+2 and HR+3.
-It should be mentioned that the previously used autumn and winter periods shall, as of Campaign 2018, be replaced with Copernicus free-of-charge S1/S2 imagery.
-The MS administration is welcome to use the S2alert function of G4CAP to receive appropriate alerts when imagery (service available for S2 only) has been collected over its zone, in any relevant AW or time gap.
-Thereafter, the MS administrations will, however, handle download of imagery (e.g. from ESA or other archives) individually.
-G4CAP provides a direct link for download from ESA SCIHUB. - 3.3.6 For early spring (HR-1) AWs or very late HR+ AWs, the JRC suggests defining them only if the sun angle is above 20 degrees, to ensure sufficient contrast and to minimise the effect of shadows.
+- 3.3.6 For early spring (HR-1) AWs or very late HR+ AWs, the JRC suggests defining them only if the sun angle is above 20 degrees, to ensure sufficient contrast and to minimise the effect of shadows.
 The FW contractor is informed that validated imagery, that is, cloud cover ≤ 1%, will not be accepted if quick-looks (QLs) are not interpretable (e.g. too dark). - 3.3.7 In general, only perennial snow is allowed in any validated imagery and it is the MS administration's task to warn the IP/operator (FW contractor) in due time in the event of extraordinary weather conditions (e.g. snow) so that the AW can be moved.
 If there is no notice given by MS administration, and if in doubt, the FW contractor shall upload a snow-covered image as validated but with the special 'meteo' flag [7], chapter 7.
-Please also refer to the VHR profile-based specifications [7], chapter 3, for details regarding changes in AWs due to climatic conditions, in which case the MS administrations should inform the FW contractor in due time if a AW needs to be moved. - 3.3.8 If overlap between HR-1 and VHR AW occurs after import of final dates after feasibility assessment (in exceptional circumstances there is, for example, the possibility of changing by ±3 days to adjust the optimum number of passes), the HR-1 AW will be shifted to prevent overlap.
-The shift will also imply modifying the starting date of the HR-1, so that the length of AW remains as before.
-If the acquisition request (AR) for the HR-1 AW has been already opened, it will close and open again according to the shifted dates.
-The same operations may be needed for the ending dates.
-When, therefore, the start of an HRB1 or HR+1 AW is delayed by the VHR feasibility result, the HRB1 or HR+1 AW end date will also be delayed by the same number of days.
-This process will be automatically checked by G4CAP. - 3.3.9 Moreover, if the VHR AW is extended by the MS administration (or its contractors) as a result of lack or incomplete coverage of the control zone (e.g. due to adverse weather conditions), the subsequent HR/HHR AW's opening and closing dates will change by the same number of days to allow the HR/HHR AW to last for the same time as originally defined.
-This process will be automatically managed by G4CAP.

-- 3.3.10 If an HRB1 AW comes to an end without acquisition, it can be extended only if a dead period is possible before the subsequent VHR2 AW opening.
-If this limit is exceeded, the HRB1 will be considered failed or partially acquired. - 3.3.11 In the event of an aerial VHR, it is important that the MS administration (or its contractors) enter its acquisition date in the aerial AWs management module in G4CAP to trigger the definition of the starting date of any subsequent HR/HHR AW. - 3.3.12 When HR/HHR imagery has been acquired by the HR/HHR FW contractor and has been accepted by the MS administration (or its contractors) for a given AW, the AW will be closed automatically in G4CAP. - 3.3.13 If no image has been acquired at the end of the HR/HHR AW, or if the whole area has not been acquired, the MS administration (or its contractors) can request an archive search for the period of the AW or earlier if applicable. - 3.3.14 In the case of an HR-1 period, the AW may be extended up to the opening of the VHR AW or the start date of the aerial photo flight.
+Please also refer to the VHR profile-based specifications [7], chapter 3, for details regarding changes in AWs due to climatic conditions, in which case the MS administrations should inform the FW contractor in due time if a AW needs to be moved. - 3.3.8 Moreover, if the VHR AW is extended by the MS administration (or its contractors) as a result of lack or incomplete coverage of the control zone (e.g. due to adverse weather conditions), the subsequent HR/HHR AW's opening and closing dates will change by the same number of days to allow the HR/HHR AW to last for the same time as originally defined.
+This process will be automatically managed by G4CAP. - 3.3.9 If an HRB1 AW comes to an end without acquisition, it can be extended only if a dead period is possible before the subsequent VHR2 AW opening.
+If this limit is exceeded, the HRB1 will be considered failed or partially acquired. - 3.3.10 In the event of an aerial VHR, it is important that the MS administration (or its contractors) enter its acquisition date in the aerial AWs management module in G4CAP to trigger the definition of the starting date of any subsequent HR/HHR AW. - 3.3.11 When HR/HHR imagery has been acquired by the HR/HHR FW contractor and has been accepted by the MS administration (or its contractors) for a given AW, the AW will be closed automatically in G4CAP. - 3.3.12 If no image has been acquired at the end of the HR/HHR AW, or if the whole area has not been acquired, the MS administration (or its contractors) can request an archive search for the period of the AW or earlier if applicable. - 3.3.13 In the case of an HR-1 period, the AW may be extended up to the opening of the VHR AW or the start date of the aerial photo flight.
 In the cases of HR+1, HR+2 and HR+3, AWs can extended until the image has been acquired or until the MS administration (or its contractors) indicates that the AR should be considered failed.
-In these cases, it is strongly advised to use Copernicus S1/S2 imagery. - 3.3.15 If the VHR image is acquired late in the AW, the MS administration (or its contractors) may request an archive search for a suitable HR/HHR image acquired during the first part of the VHR AW.
+In these cases, it is strongly advised to use Copernicus S1/S2 imagery. - 3.3.14 If the VHR image is acquired late in the AW, the MS administration (or its contractors) may request an archive search for a suitable HR/HHR image acquired during the first part of the VHR AW.
 The FW contractor should obtain permission from the JRC before such an SRS image is approved and can be delivered.
 Even in this case, it is strongly advised to use Copernicus S1/S2 imagery.